 All that planning, all that hard work ahead of time to prevent this exact scenario.
 I was miserable.

-Then Handyman Tim came to my rescue.
+Then my husband Tim came to my rescue.

-After a deep breath we decided he would run to get the Winnie the Pooh Fast Passes while I took the girls to wait for the teacups ride.
+After a deep breath we decided my husband would run to get the Winnie the Pooh Fast Passes while I took the girls to wait for the teacups ride.